-- Any "legislative body"

-- Governing body of any local agency,

-i.e., the City Council

-- Local agency commissions, appointed either permanently or temporary, who have decision making or advisory powers.

-- This Board is an advisory body and covered by the Brown Act
+- Any "legislative body". - Governing body of any local agency i.e., the City Council. - Local agency commissions, appointed either permanently or temporary, who have decision making or advisory powers. - The Park and Recreation Commission is an advisory body subject to the Brown Act requirements.